South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks put up 80.3 points per game (seventh in college basketball) last season while giving up 51.8 per outing (fourth in college basketball).
-They had a +1057 scoring differential and outscored opponents by 28.5 points per game.
+- The Gamecocks had a +1057 scoring differential last season, topping opponents by 28.5 points per game.
+They put up 80.3 points per game, seventh in college basketball, and allowed 51.8 per outing to rank fourth in college basketball.

-- Offensively, South Carolina averaged 80 points per game last season in conference action.
-To compare, its season average (80.3 points per game) was 0.3 PPG higher.
+- With 80 points per game in SEC action, South Carolina put up 0.3 fewer points per game in conference games compared to its season average (80.3 PPG).

-- The Gamecocks posted 84.8 points per game when playing at home last season, compared to 77.2 points per game away from home, a difference of 7.6 points per contest.
+- The Gamecocks put up 84.8 points per game at home last season, compared to 77.2 points per game away from home, a difference of 7.6 points per contest.

-- Defensively South Carolina played better in home games last year, allowing 46.9 points per game, compared to 54.2 on the road.
+- South Carolina surrendered 46.9 points per game last year when playing at home, which was 7.3 fewer points than it allowed away from home (54.2).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.